 Bend gets plenty of sun, with 300+ days of sunshine per year.
 Unobstructed views of the Oregon Cascades are definitely the norm.
 But this being the mountains–Bend sits at approximately 3,600 feet of elevation–there’s going to be some snow.

 Some years, we don’t get big snow storms and the main roads stay pretty clear.
 Just this February, Bend had a record four feet of snow, and during the heaviest snowfall, things pretty much shut down.

 You may have experienced plenty of snow before and loved it, but there’s not much that can prepare you for shoveling it day in and day out, making sure your roof stays free of ice dams and trying to get to work every day on icy roads.
 For these reasons and more (read further below) we sometimes recommend that people spend a year renting in Bend before purchasing a home here.

 We’re sure you’ve heard about the rain in other parts of Oregon, the Willamette Valley and coastal region included.
 It’s a thing, sure, but most people get used to it.
 You may even grow to love the cool, damp weather of early Spring, which we’re enjoying right now.
 But if seasonal affective disorder is a factor for you, note that the skies remain overcast through much of the winter, and the wet cold of the Willamette Valley takes some getting used to.

 Getting from there to Here: Making the Big Move from California to Oregon

 Just jump in a U-Haul, throw your stuff in the back, and drive on up here, right?
 Oh, if only it were that simple.

-Before you even get to that point though, you’re probably going to want to buy a home.
-Or, at least you’ll want to find a temporary rental while you search for your dream home.
+Before you even get to that point though, you’re probably going to want to find a home.
+At the very least, you’ll want to find a temporary rental while you search for your dream home.
 We think the latter option is actually a solid way to go.